Legrandin/pycryptodome/Doc/src/signature/eddsa.rst

 * *PureEdDSA*, where the message is signed directly.
 * *HashEdDSA*, where the message is first hashed, and only the resulting digest is signed.
-  This should only be used by streaming applications because it avoids double passess on messages, at the cost of reduced collision resistance.
+  This should only be used by streaming applications because it avoids double passes on messages, at the cost of reduced collision resistance.

 This module supports signatures for both variants (*PureEdDSA* and *HashEdDSA*),